 Sure, YouTube TV is great, but it is one of the priciest options for live-tv and cable alternative streaming services and requires a Google log-in.
 After the most recent price increase this summer, viewers may be ready to explore what other options are available.
 Here we give an overview of what YouTube TV is, what the competition is offering in terms of access to local network channels, live TV, cable channel access, and more to pin down the best alternative service.
 For a more detailed and in-depth comparison of features, check out our review of the best live TV streaming services.

 Perhaps the Best replacement for YouTube TV is Hulu Live TV.
-Even with Hulu raising its price last year to $54.99 a month, it is still $10 below YouTube TV and includes more than 65 major channels, plus live TV with access to numerous local channels (ou can see all the channels offered in your area by entering your zip code on this Hulu Page).
+Hulu recently raised its price last year to $69.99 a month so it’s the same YouTube TV and includes more than 65 major channels, plus live TV with access to numerous local channels (ou can see all the channels offered in your area by entering your zip code on this Hulu Page).

 - Over 60 broadcast and cable-based channels (including premium channels like HBO)